rscopes/rescope/doc/Store.md

 - A Store have it's state updated ( action has pushed state update or a source store had its data updated )
 - If this state have the required & followed value
-- The apply function is called and push new data in an async or sync way
+- The apply function push new data in an async or sync way
 - The store is stabilized and (if there is new data) propagated
 - listening stores have theirs state updated and we go to step 1 until the whole scope is stable